HaidirGameCraft/myos/Readme.md

 Hello, World From MYOS

+"DONT USE AT REAL MACHINE, USE VIRTUAL MACHINE LIKE QEMU!!!"

 This is my own project to making own OS ( Operating System ) with Source Code from Google like osdev, github and the powerful tools, ChatGPT help me to build this project..

 I`m student and I want to know everything about OS...